Gousto/take-a-lorry-off-the-road/README.md

 In this test you'll be given two JSON files.

 1) `boxes.json`
 This contains an array of different box sizes available for us to send an order in.
-Each box will have an ID, width, height, depth and a CO2 number.
+Each box will have an ID, dimensions and a CO2 footprint value.
 2) `orders.json`.
 This contains an array of orders, each order contains an ID and an array of ingredients.
 These ingredients will have a volume score.